Bât Nôkôr Réach

-"Nokor Reach" (/noʊˈkɔːr riːtʃ/; នគររាជ /km/ – lit.
-'Royal Kingdom') is the national anthem of Cambodia.
+The "Song of the Royal Kingdom" (បទនគររាជ, /km/) is the national anthem of Cambodia.
 It is based on a Cambodian folk tune and was written by Chuon Nath.

 History

-"Nokor Reach" originated from a folk poetry usually performed with chapei in ancient era for storytelling and to disclose any recent events.
+The "Song of the Royal Kingdom" originated from a folk poetry usually performed with chapei in ancient era for storytelling and to disclose any recent events.

-The music of "Nokor Reach" was composed between 1938 and 1939 by Prince Norodom Suramarit during the reign of King Sisowath Monivong with help of J. Jekyll and François Perruchot, the Royal Palace's musical instructors.
+The music of the "Song of the Royal Kingdom" was composed between 1938 and 1939 by Prince Norodom Suramarit during the reign of King Sisowath Monivong with help of J. Jekyll and François Perruchot, the Royal Palace's musical instructors.
 The lyrics were not finished until 20 July 1941 by Choun Nath, a few months after King Norodom Sihanouk's coronation.
 In the same year, it was adopted then reconfirmed in 1947 as a national anthem for the country.

 In 1970, the monarchy was abolished by the Khmer Republic, thereby replacing the state's national anthem as well.
-After the communists' victory in 1975, former royalist symbols, including "Nokor Reach", were reinstated for a short while.
-The Khmer Rouge then replaced it with "Dap Prampi Mesa Chokchey" ("Glorious Seventeenth of April") in January 1976.
+After the communists' victory in 1975, former royalist symbols, including the "Song of the Royal Kingdom", were reinstated for a short while.
+The Khmer Rouge then replaced it with "Glorious Seventeenth of April" in January 1976.
 After the royalist party FUNCINPEC defeated the former communists (Cambodian People's Party) in the 1993 elections, the royalist state anthem was restored.

 Lyrics

-"Nokor Reach" is a poem consisting of three verses and each verse consists of five lines.
+The "Song of the Royal Kingdom" is a poem consisting of three verses and each verse consists of five lines.
 The first verse is considered to be official and is usually performed at most official settings.